clay-curry/clay-curry/README.md

 ## Hi there 👋

-Aloha, potential colleagues and open source neighbors!
+Aloha, colleagues and open source neighbors!

 My name is Clay, and I'm a polyglot programmer with lots of love for tooling, refactoring, bundlers, and framework observability.